 How to learn about change communication

 Do you need a hand with your change communication?
-Come and join my All Things IC Masterclass on 22 November 2018.
+Come and join my Change Comms Masterclasses in 2019.

 Last year I introduced my brand new Change Communication Masterclass.
 Regular readers of my blog will know I hold monthly one-day training courses here in London and invite up to 10 practitioners to join me for the day.

-My next Change Comms Masterclasses is on 22 November 2018 and I’d love you to join me.
+My next Change Comms Masterclass is on 27 March 2019 and I’d love you to join me.

 Further reading about change via the All Things IC blog: